 1.6 The Radiocommunication Assembly shall:

-– consider the reports of the Director of the Radiocommunication Bureau (hereinafter, the Director) and of the Chairmen of the Study Groups, the Chairman of the CPM, the Chairman of the SC, and the Chairman of the Coordination Committee for Vocabulary (CCV);– approve the programme of work arising from the review of existing Questions and new Questions, determining the priority, urgency and time-scale for the completion of their study, taking into account the financial implications (see Resolution ITU-R 5);– delete any Question that a Study Group Chairman, at two consecutive Assemblies, reports as having received no study contributions, unless a Member State, Sector Member or Associate reports that it is undertaking studies on that Question and will contribute the results of those studies prior to the next Assembly, or unless a newer version of the Question is approved;
+– consider the reports of the Director of the Radiocommunication Bureau (hereinafter, the Director) and of the Chairmen of the Study Groups, the Chairman of the CPM, the Chairman of the SC, and the Chairman of the CCV;

+Reason: editorial.

+– approve the programme of work taking account of studies conducted in accordance with § 3.3 and arising from the review of Questions, determining the priority, urgency and time-scale for the completion of their study, taking into account the financial implications (see Resolution ITU-R 5);

+Reason: it is proposed to emphasize that studies can be performed without Questions.

+Reason: it is proposed to simplify the suppression of Questions by giving this authority to each Study Group (see proposal under § 3.7).

 – decide, in the light of the approved programme of work, on the need to maintain, terminate or establish Study Groups (see Resolution ITU-R 4), and allocate to each of them the Questions to be studied;

 – give special attention to problems of particular interest to developing countries by grouping Questions of interest to the developing countries as far as possible, in order to facilitate their participation in the study of those Questions;